 - in the public realm, that is freely visible and accessible to the public and not on private land.

-Grants will normally be up to £10,000 but may go higher for exceptional schemes.
+Grants will normally be up to £5,000 but may go higher for exceptional schemes.
 They may be used as match funding, ie to add to or attract other funding.
 We cannot make up funding shortfalls in projects that have already started.
+To apply, please email to email@example.com a description of your project including total expected cost (as a guide, one sheet of A4 is sufficient) together with supporting images.

 Grants will be payable in agreed instalments, the first payable once all necessary permissions are obtained and work has begun and the last payable on satisfactory completion of the project.
 Unless agreed otherwise, grant offers will lapse eighteen months after the offer date if the conditions for payment of the first instalment have not been met.